By Marci Reynolds

-Recruiters search the LinkedIn database in a several different ways.
+Recruiters search the LinkedIn database in several different ways.

 For example, some of them use the free, "People Search" function available to all LinkedIn members.
-Some search members and activities within specific LinkedIn Groups.
+Some search activities within specific LinkedIn Groups.

 Many others are using LinkedIn's paid service called LinkedIn Recruiter that provides significantly more search functionality.
-(I recommend that job seekers read the information on that page, and check out the "Product Tour" to learn more about the product.)
-And still others find candidates in LinkedIn using a Google site search of LinkedIn.
+And still others (called "sourcers") find candidates in LinkedIn using Google to search LinkedIn.

 In addition, similar to the way job seekers sign up for "job alerts" to get notified via email whenever a new job gets posted that meets a certain set of criteria, recruiters can also sign up for candidate alerts to proactively notify them of new candidates who fit their requirements.